What is bankruptcy?

 What should I know about filing for Bankruptcy in Stuart, FL?

 Regardless of whether you are filing for Chapter 7 or Chapter 13, you must participate in a mandatory credit counseling court before you file for bankruptcy.
-After this course is completed, you will need all of your income and expense information, including all of your debtors, to fill out the Petition, Schedules and your Statement of Financial Affairs.
+After this course is completed, you will need all of your income and expense information, including all of your debtors, to fill out the Petition, Schedules, and Statement of Financial Affairs.
 It is especially important to include all of your assets and liabilities, and our firm can help you with this process.
 Once the filing is complete, you will no longer experience creditor harassment and all pending lawsuits will cease.

-How does bankruptcy affects credit?
+How does bankruptcy affect credit?

 One of the most widely circulated myths about bankruptcy is that bankruptcy destroys your credit record.
-While your credit rating will take a dip after you complete the bankruptcy process, you can immediately begin to improve your credit afterwards without the worries of paying off debt.
+While your credit rating will take a dip after you complete the bankruptcy process, you can immediately begin to improve your credit afterward without the worries of paying off debt.
 As part of filing for bankruptcy, you are required to attend a mandatory financial management class.
 The helpful tips that you learn from this class will be useful in rebuilding your credit report and establishing better spending habits.